atomist/docker-goal/README.md

       - <specify desired input cache classifiers>
 ```

-The `docker-build-push` goal needs credentials to push the Docker image to a
+The `build-push` goal needs credentials to push the Docker image to a
 registry.
 By default the goal will make all Docker registry resource providers
 from your Atomist workspace available to the goal.